 The year is 2019.
 Your Facebook timeline has been hijacked by wonky quiz results.
 Twitter, Pinterest, and Instagram are flooded with quizzes as well.
 In the past couple of years, quizzes have truly taken over the digital marketing world and secured their place in the everyday lives of social media users.

-If you would like to make a quiz to capture more leads in your business, check out our comprehensive quiz maker guide.
+Our users at LeadQuizzes have generated over 4.7M leads and 73.9M questions answered from their marketing quizzes.
 And if you run a marketing agency and would like to find out how we grew our agency to $720,000/year by selling quizzes, click here.

 Without further ado, we present you with the quiz marketing statistics that are making quizzes the present and the future of successful content marketing.